habanoz/tech-feed/_posts/2024-08-09-Minhash-implementation-python.md

 For the document N-2 there will be 1 score computations.
 For the document N-1 there will be 0 score computations.

 So as the algorithm progresses, each iteration will be faster than the previous iteration.
 This has no implication on total execution time.

-Tqdm is used to visualize the process.
+Tqdm is used to visualize the progress.
 Initial estimation of the tqdm will be much different than the total time actually it will take.

 ### Impact of size of M

-If M is none, there will be no bound on the pair cache memory so there will be no interim sorting (heap operations) operations.
+If M is None, there will be no bound on the pair cache so there will be no interim sorting (heap operations) operations.

-If M is not None, larger M size, will cause costlier heap operations.
+If M is not None, the larger the M, the costlier heap operations will be.
 Also note that first M items are pushed to the heap without any extra operations.

 Very small M may require a second or third iterations of the overall minhash computation procedure.